Political slogans against the Islamic Republic of Iran: Economic mismanagement

 Economic hardship in Iran stems from a combination of government mismanagement, corruption, and international sanctions.
 Despite its wealth in natural resources, including vast reserves of oil and natural gas, the country faces high unemployment, inflation, and widespread poverty.
 Corruption within government institutions has worsened the situation, allowing wealth to concentrate among a privileged elite while much of the population struggles to meet basic needs.
 These internal challenges are further compounded by sanctions tied to Iran's nuclear program, which restrict global trade, limit foreign currency reserves, and drive up the cost of essential goods.

 Investment in the Axis of Resistance

 The Iranian government's intervention in regional conflicts and its creation of Axis of Resistance, have sparked significant opposition among the Iranian people.
-The Islamic Republic's regime invests billions of dollars in conflicts in neighboring countries such as Syria and Iraq, while also supporting organizations like Hezbollah in Lebanon, Hamas in Gaza and Houthis in Yemen.
+The Islamic Republic's regime invests billions of dollars in conflicts in neighboring countries such as Syria and Iraq, while also supporting organizations like Hezbollah in Lebanon, Hamas, the Palestinian Islamic Jihad, and Other related Palestinian Militant Groups in Gaza and the Houthis in Yemen.
 This enormous financial support undermines the Iranian economy, both because of the international sanctions imposed on Iran due to its backing of various militant groups, and because the funds that could benefit the Iranian people are instead diverted to wage wars that are unrelated to their interests.
-Among the slogans heard in the protests you can find this one: "Neither Gaza, nor Lebanon, I will sacrifice my life for Iran" (نه غزه نه لبنان جانم فدای ایران).
+Among the slogans heard in the protests you can find this one: "Neither Gaza, nor Lebanon, I will sacrifice my life for Iran" (نه غزه، نه لبنان، جانم فدای ایران).